Understanding the Basics of Sheet Metal Edge Rolling

 Classical hemming uses punches and dies in a press.
 It suits straight edges but struggles with complex contours.

-Roller hemming uses a rolling tool guided by a robot or CNC machine.
-It follows curved paths, reduces roll-in, and handles variable radii.
+Roller hemming uses a rolling tool guided by a robot or CNC machine, and in CNC machining, computer-controlled tools keep the toolpath precise for metal fabrication.
+It follows curved paths quickly, reduces roll-in, and handles variable radii, which makes repeatable curved hems easier in production.

 ISF uses a single-point tool to form the hem progressively.
 It excels at small radii and complex curves, compensating for material thickening or thinning.